Salesforce: Shopper Self-Service

 Once the research was complete and we felt that we had the right experience to begin development of our MVP solution, I packaged the findings into a comprehensive slide deck.
 This deck was presented to stakeholders, the extended UX team, PM’s and development as our single source of truth on this project.

 Designs were developed with mobile first in mind but we still needed to implement it for tablet and desktop screen resolutions in order to provide the best experience no matter what kind of device the shopper was using.
-To guide developers I created concepts of key screens in all 3 responsive layouts and remained available for consultation throughout development of the project.
+To guide developers I created concepts of key screens in responsive layout sizes and kept myself available for consultation throughout development of the project.

 Get In Touch